 The degree to which the product or service conforms to its specification when in use.
 This means a system that is not merely available but is also engineered with extensive redundant measures to continue to work as its users expect.

-The ability of a system to continue to be dependable (both available and reliable) in the presence of certain component or subsystem failures.
+Fault tolerance is the ability of a system to continue to be dependable (both available and reliable) in the presence of certain component or subsystem failures.

 Fault tolerant systems tolerate faults: they’re designed to mitigate the impact of adverse circumstances and ensure the system remains dependable to the end-user.
 Fault-tolerance techniques can be used to improve both availability and reliability.